Transylvania Traverse - Trekking in Romania

 All meals are included in the price of this holiday making it excellent value for money.

-- A fine walking holiday in Romania`s Carpathian Mountains
+- The ultimate walking holiday in Romania`s Carpathian Mountains

-- Visit Bran Castle, home of mystical Count Dracula
+- Visit the superb Bran Castle, home of mystical Count Dracula

 - Walk the dramatic Fagaras Ridge traverse

 - Explore medieval Brasov and the sights of Bucharest